 Declaration of Interest

-All Committee and staff annually sign a Declaration of Interest form, where any financial interest in companies or contractors that either Manor Estates or our subsidiary company MEAL, deal with are declared.
+All Board and staff annually sign a Declaration of Interest form, where any financial interest in companies or contractors that either Manor Estates or our subsidiary company MEAL, deal with are declared.
 All Contractors and Consultants on the approved list of companies are also required to complete declarations of interest forms.

 Manor Estates receives no commission or any benefit from any service provider appointed by us on behalf of owners.
 The Association also maintains a hospitality register.